Limine-Bootloader/limine-protocol/PROTOCOL.md

 memory-mapped framebuffers.
 These entries exist for illustrative purposes only, and are not to be used to acquire the address of any framebuffer.
 One must use the framebuffer feature for that.

+* `LIMINE_MEMMAP_ACPI_TABLES` (base revision 4 or greater) entries represent regions of the address space containing the ACPI tables as described by the Entry Memory Layout paragraph, if the firmware did not already map them within either an ACPI reclaimable or an ACPI NVS region.

 For base revisions <= 2, memory between 0 and 0x1000 is never marked as usable memory.